thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-Our let parser doesn't parse the full let binding: `let <identifier> = <expr>; <expr>`.
+Well, not quite let bindings.
+A full let is: `let <identifier> = <expr>; <expr>`.
-It only parses `let <identifier> = <expr>;` with no trailing body expression.
+But we only parse `let <identifier> = <expr>;` with no trailing expression.
-Similar to `app` and `atom`, an expression can have zero or more let bindings.
+An expression can have zero or more let bindings.
-Rather than recursively call a `let_expr` function to handle this, we parse any number of let bindings in a loop and then fix up our tree to scope the let bindings correctly.
+Similar to `app`, rather than recursively call `_let` to handle this, we parse any number of let bindings in a loop and then fix up our tree to scope the let bindings correctly.

-Let parsing also makes heavier use of our anchor set, modifying it extensively.
+Let parsing makes heavier use of our anchor set, modifying it extensively.
 At each expected token, we want our anchor set to include the remaining synchronization points in our let binding.

 * For LetKw, this is an Identifier, Equal, or Semicolon because the remainder of our let binding after the keyword is `<identifier> = <expr> ;`.